Second Year B.F.A. Review

 Digital Portfolio of works demonstrating progression in craft and strengthening visual communication skills.

 - Must include 10 works from at least 5 different university art or design classes.
-In addition, works created independently are also welcomed if created in the past 2 years.
+Works created independently within the past 2 years are also welcome.

-- If you include group work, please describe your contribution to this project through the portfolio narrative.
+- If you include group work, please describe your contribution to the project in the portfolio narrative.

 - Maximum image resolution should be 72dpi and 1024px on the longest dimension.
 Images should be submitted in a .zip file that is no larger than 10 MB.
 Review how to create a .zip file in Windows and Mac.